Cocos-BCX/wallet_Invoker/AndroidSdk/README.md

 ## Android CocosWallet SDK Access Documentation

 ### Instructions & Support
-- 该SDK用于拉起CocosWallet钱包，实现Dapp和CocosWallet进行相关action操作的交互。
-- 该SDK仅支持2.1.6及其以上版本的CocosWallet钱包。
--This SDK is used to pull up the CocosWallet wallet and realize the interaction between Dapp and CocosWallet for related action operations.
+-This SDK is used to pull up the CocosWallet wallet and complete the interaction between Dapp and CocosWallet for related action operations.
--The SDK only supports CocosWallet wallets of version 2.1.6 and above.
+-The SDK only supports CocosWallet wallets of version 2.1.6 or above.

-### 开始接入Start access
+### Start access

-#### 本地maven仓库方式接入Local maven warehouse access
+#### Local maven warehouse access

-- 添加sdk-aar文件到项目根目录
-- 项目根目录build.gradle文件添加 mavenUrl
--Add sdk-aar file to the project root directory
+- Add sdk-aar file to the project root directory
--Add mavenUrl to the project root build.gradle file
+- Add mavenUrl to the project root build.gradle file

 ```
   allprojects {